top of page

 Preoperative design consultation photos: Frontal view, left oblique side view, and left side view.

-Surgical Background – Revision with Closed Rhinoplasty Korea
+Surgical Background – Closed Rhinoplasty Korea

 Preoperative design consultation images showing right lateral view, right oblique side view, and nostril view of a patient with nostril asymmetry and suspected septal deviation following previous rhinoplasty.